-It’s the start of April 2020 and I’ve been avoiding my fellow (in)human beings since early March.
-Walking the streets of London these last few weeks feels like accidentally straying onto a Zombie movie set, where is everyone?
+It’s the start of summer 2020 and I’ve been avoiding my fellow (in)human beings since early March.
+Walking the streets of London these last few months feels like accidentally straying onto a Zombie movie set, where is everyone?
 The first time I really noticed it was when I was walking up the road and a woman nearly threw herself into the hedge trying to avoid me (the story of my life sweetheart, the story of my life!)

 Historically, shaving was simply more hygienic.
 Lice were rampant but washing in freezing cold water wasn’t something to look forward to.
 Alexander the Great told his soldiers to shave because it was easier to fight and avoid beard grabbing.
 Men who did not shave were considered barbarians.

 But why do woman shave the parts of their bodies that aren’t pubicly – sorry publicly – visible?
 Social convention?
 Hugh Hefner and Playboy didn’t help, it seems to me that the big push came around that period (ouch!) but I’d love to know what the Victorians attitude was.
 Most of us have access to clean water for washing, so the lice argument is null and void and yet we’ve become accustomed to shaving frequently.
 On average men spend about 125 days per lifetime shaving and research by Emma Leslie of Escentual.com shows these surprising figures for ladies;

 Plucking eyebrows – 30 days a lifetime

 Taking off your make-up- 52 days a lifetime

 Body moisturising- 44 days a lifetime

 Painting nails- 20 days a lifetime